tmpg/secws/lab800/lab800_dbsat_compare.md

 (...)
 ````

-Congratulations: you have now completed the workshop!
+Congratulations: The Workshop is now complete!

 ## Acknowledgements